rumetheengineer/space-race/README.md

 # space-race
-(Data Science) Data exploration and visualization of space missions  over time
+Data exploration and visualization of space missions  over time